edgelesssys/contrast/dev-docs/security-overview.md

 - The `initramfs` initialization procedure parses parameters provided via the kernel command line.
 The command line includes:
   - Explicit instructions for the boot sequence, system initialization, and filesystem mounts.
   - The `dm-verity` hash, used to verify the integrity of the root filesystem.
-- `QEMU` injects `HOSTDATA` into the CVM through the `SEV-SNP LAUNCH_SECRET` mechanism, securely storing it within AMD’s hardware-protected memory region.
+- `QEMU` adds `HOSTDATA` to the CVM by passing it through the `SEV-SNP LAUNCH_SECRET` mechanism, securely storing it within AMD’s hardware-protected registers.
   - `HOSTDATA` contains a hardware-enforced SHA-256 hash of the runtime policy.
   - Although `HOSTDATA` isn't included in the initial memory image, it's always embedded and cryptographically signed as part of the attestation report.